prometheus-ev/jekyll-pagination/README.md

 for more details.

 You should have received a copy of the GNU Affero General Public License along with jekyll-pagination.
-If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/)
+If not, see [GNU Licenses](http://www.gnu.org/licenses/)